People often call the venue looking for answers to the same questions.

 We’re trying to reduce our environmental impact so we encourage you to head up on your motorbike or scooter.

-Getting dropped off
+Getting dropped off & picked up

 Please don’t drop off or pick up along Toodyay Road.